If you click a link on this page and make a purchase, we may receive a small commission at no extra cost to you. Learn more.

 Naturally, manual juicers are going to win this little competition hands down, but not everyone wants to be cranking a handle at 6am!
 Electric juicers shouldn’t be complicated either, but some are.
 If you’re not willing to spend time learning how to get the most from your machine, stick with one of the basic models and save your money.

 Probably the biggest issue with any kitchen appliance is the clean up process.
-Whether you’re buying a food processor for nut butters or a mixer grinder for Indian cooking, ease of cleaning is always something you should have in mind before purchasing.
+Whether you’re buying the best food processor for nut butters or a mixer grinder for Indian cooking, ease of cleaning is always something you should have in mind before purchasing.

 As with most gadgets, cleaning is made a whole lot simpler if you tackle it straight away.
 However, some models are still easier to clean than others, so be sure to read the reviews to see if customers are fully satisfied with the product.
 Some may also be dishwasher safe, so look out for that, too.